 Understanding the Statute of Limitations for Personal Injury Cases

 If you are injured as a result of another person’s negligence or wrongdoing, you only have a limited amount of time to bring a lawsuit based on personal injury.
-It is important to discuss your case with an attorney as soon as possible to ensure that all statutory deadlines are met.
+Discussing your case with an attorney as soon as possible is important to ensure that all statutory deadlines are met.

 What Is a Statute of Limitations?